DemianDD/Weather-test/README.md

 ### Describe

 Weather application implemented by using Vue and Vuex.
 App include 2 sections.
-First section is resposible for weather forecast and include 3 blocks:
+First section is resposible for weather forecast in searched city and include 3 blocks:
 1 block - show current weather
 2 block - show 5 days weather
 3 block - chart which show todays weather in different hours